tno-terminology-design/tev2-mve/README.md

-# TEv2 Minimal Viable Example
+# TEv2 Minimal Viable Example (with Docusaurus 3)

+This repo will contain a Docusaurus v3 installation with TEv2 tools integrated.